 Type IV are clearly labeled with Nos.7 or 8 (40 or 42 keys) under the keyboard.
 They read "Franklin" in script on their shields.

-A straight keyboard version was in the works in 1906.
-The concept was scrapped once the Victor Typewriter Company took over operations.
+A straight-keyboard Franklin was in the works in 1906.
+The concept was scrapped once the Victor Typewriter Company took over operations, but wouldn't that be exciting to find tucked away in an attic somewhere!